 - Depressed or anxious mood

-Why consider treatment for psychosis at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for psychosis at Covington Behavioral Health in St. Tammany Parish

 Psychosis symptoms must be treated at a hospital or center immediately, as these symptoms can be dangerous.
 Individuals who are not violent or self-injuring may suddenly become volatile or self-destructive during an episode of psychosis.

 Psychosis is a symptom of a number of mental health disorders, many of which can be debilitating.
 It is important to understand more about each individual and his or her particular psychosis in order to receive proper treatment.
 Inpatient treatment centers and hospitals offers a safe location in which an individual may be properly observed and assisted.
 Inpatient treatment centers and hospitals also offers each individual a team of medical professionals that have the resources to offer counseling, medication, and/or family support.